-Join Peggy Fisher for an in-depth discussion in this video Identify and evaluate predicates, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Identify and evaluate predicates, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Let's talk about predicates, a key to writing formal logic proofs.
 A logical statement whose truth value is a function of one or more variables is called a predicate.
 A predicate is read P of x.
 If P of x represented this statement, that x is an even number, it is not a proposition since we don't have any bounds for the value of x.
 The truth of the statement depends on the value of x.
 If the value of x is four, such as P of four, then it would be true.